harrisonhoward/PasswordManager/README.md

 ### Available Features
 **Account creation**\
 Be able to create as many accounts you please.
 With added Confirm Password protection.

+**Account Management**
+Change your password, delete your account and delete all your passwords

+**Admin Access**
+First account created is automatically an admin.
+Be able to manage user accounts and edit user admin access

 **Create, Edit and Delete Passwords**\
 Be able to create, edit and delete as many passwords as you please.